Free Poetry Contests 2026

 Acrostic Poetry Contest

-Write an acrostic poem in which the first letter of each line spells out a chosen word when read vertically.
-Select a word that connects to your theme, and let each line expand on its meaning through imagery, tone, or reflection.
+Write an acrostic poem where the first letter of each line spells out a word when read from top to bottom.
+Choose a word that matters to you and build your lines around it.

 Deadline: September 28, 2026